 I find episode 19 very interesting.
 It is a sign of the times and how people thought of Native American Indians in the mass media back in the far-off age of 1937.
-It may be politically incorrect by today’s standards, but back then this was a very common way to portray indians.
-I think it’s great to have this kind of documentation.
-Society today likes to blot out and erase, censor and cut anything that may have any hint of racism in it.
-I think this is a folly, because it gives a bad impression on people of today.
+It might be shocking in today’s time to hear Native Americans portrayed the way they are in this episode, but I think it’s great to have this kind of documentation.
+Society as a whole likes to ignore the fact that this kind of stereotype was commonplace and mostly accepted in the eyes and minds of the American public.
+I think this is a folly, because it gives today’s generation an incorrect bad historical impression..
 Not retaining these types of examples, at least for educational purposes, confuses the younger generations.
 It confuses younger generations, because they don’t understand how far we really have come as a nation from the racism of then to the racism of now.
-It is good to have these kinds of things; cartoons, radio shows, tv shows, movies; of the past to see exactly how much has changed— and how much really hasn’t — in the times between.
+It is good to have these kinds of things – cartoons, radio shows, tv shows, movies – of the past to see exactly how much has changed— and how much really hasn’t — in the times between.

-Chief Cook-and-Bottlewasher, voiced by Cy Kendall, has a great back story.
-They really thought about this character, and in his short appearance, we know a lot about this guy.
+Chief Cook-and-Bottlewasher has a great back story.
+I feel like they really thought about this character, and in his short appearance on The Cinnamon Bear, we learn a good bit about this guy.

-The Cinnamon Bear Episode 19 – Wooden Indian
+The Cinnamon Bear Episode 19 – Confronted by an Angry Witch

 Opening: Cinnamon Bear Theme